programaker-project/programaker-docs/docs/developers/build-a-bridge/README.md

 This tutorial assumes that you know how to program in Python, and already have a basic environment setup.

-First install the library to build bridges with `pip install --user -U plaza-bridge`
+First install the library to build bridges with `pip install --user -U programaker-bridge`

-After that, log into Plaza, go to the `Bridges` section and click on `Add One!`.
+After that, log into Plaza, click on the menu on the top-left corner, go to the `Bridges` section  and click on `Add One!`.

-Set the name of your bridge on the resulting menu (minimum of 4 characters) and click `Create`, this will generate a new URL that you will have to copy and keep safe, this is the **Bridge endpoint**.
-After this you can click on `Back` to return to the dashboard.
+Set the name of your bridge on the resulting menu (minimum of 4 characters) and click `Create`, this will create a new bridge and take you to it's management panel (you can go back there by clicking on the card with the bridge name or icon).

+From this panel, we will have to copy the URL just next to `Connection URL:`, this is the **Bridge endpoint**.

+The latest thing we have to do is to generete a secret token.
+To generate this *secret tokens* latest thing we have to do in this panel is to click on the `+` button next to `Connection tokens` to generate a new *token*.
+Give it a name and click `Save`.
+A new token will be added to the list with a `Token key` not being `********`.
+Copy that key and keep it safe.

+Tokens are the way to make sure that the program connecting to the bridge URL not an impostor, and so it is important to avoid sharing them.
+It is always possible to generate new ones or to remove existing ones (but not to check it's secret part), so it's in case one might have been lost, to remove that and generate a new one is always the safest path.

+After this you can click outside the bridge's dialog, and then on *Programaker's* logo on the top-left corner to return to the dashboard.

 ## Getter blocks

 **Getter** blocks (or [reporter blocks](https://en.scratch-wiki.info/wiki/Reporter_Block) on Scratch) are blocks that cannot run independently, but allow to obtain a value that might be used on other operations.
 In our case we'll build a **getter** that returns a random number given a lower and an upper bound.